AT&T’s Time Warner deal and net neutrality’s end gave us WatchTV

 The Time Warner premium video bundled into new “unlimited” wireless plans from the media giant’s new owner, AT&T, will be zero-rated, or streamed without impacting a subscriber’s monthly data allowance.
 CNN, TBS, TCM, and other channels from WarnerMedia (the former Time Warner) are part of WatchTV, AT&T’s new skinny video streaming service.
-Offering 30+ channels, it’s $15 a month as a standalone offering but is bundled into AT&T’s new $80-per-month “Unlimited &More Premium” and $70 “Unlimited &More” plans.
+Offering 30+ channels, it’s $15 a month as a standalone offering and is bundled into AT&T’s new $80-per-month “Unlimited &More Premium” and $70 “Unlimited &More” wireless plans.

 AT&T announced WatchTV one day after lawmakers in California, under intense lobbying from AT&T, removed rules prohibiting zero-rating from what was to be the “gold standard” in state-level network neutrality laws.

-What is zero-rating?
-ISPs sell the broadband pipe that delivers the entire internet’s worth of content to consumers.
-Increasingly ISPs own not only the pipe but some of the content too.
-Using “zero-rating” ISPs can give their own content an advantage over other content by making it not count against the user’s monthly data allotment.

-AT&T lobbyists worked feverishly for months to kill or water down California’s network neutrality bill after it was introduced earlier this year.
+AT&T lobbyists worked feverishly for months to kill or water down the California bill after it was introduced earlier this year.
 The bill passed the California Senate.
-But in a strange behind-closed-doors move late Tuesday night or early Wednesday morning, members of the California Assembly removed key provisions in the bill, including the one prohibiting the kind of zero-rating AT&T is using.
+But in a strange behind-closed-doors move late Tuesday night or early Wednesday morning, members of the California Assembly removed key provisions in the legislation, including the one prohibiting the kind of zero-rating AT&T is using.
+Had the California bill passed intact, other states may have used it as a model for its own network neutrality bills.

-AT&T’s press release for WatchTV suggested that data caps would not apply to WatchTV but didn’t say so directly.
+AT&T’s press release for WatchTV suggested that data caps would not apply to WatchTV streaming but didn’t say so directly.
 “If you’re on an AT&T postpaid or eligible prepaid data plan, streaming the WatchTV app over the AT&T wireless network will not count against your allotted data,” an AT&T spokeswoman confirmed to Fast Company Friday.

 Some analysts have told me AT&T is using zero-rating to “weaponize” the content the company acquired when it bought Time Warner.
-The pricing tactic gives subscribers some good reason for staying tuned to the WatchTV service rather than competing services such as Hulu or Netflix that would deplete their data allowance.
-This stands in contrast to T-Mobile’s “Binge On” plans, which helped popularize zero-rated video in the U.S. but apply it to major services which T-Mobile doesn’t own, such as Netflix, Hulu, and Amazon Prime Video.
+The pricing tactic gives subscribers some good reasons for staying tuned to the WatchTV service rather than competing services such Hulu or Netflix.

-“The weaponization is basically the effort to put content that is not owned by AT&T under the data cap while zero rating things that are owned or affiliated with AT&T,” said EFF attorney Ernesto Falcon in an email to Fast Company.
-“Without net neutrality, they can do a lot more than just zero rate–they can prioritize the data from their networks and degrade the traffic from alternative sources of media.”
+“The weaponization is basically the effort to put content that is not owned by AT&T under the data cap while zero-rating things that are owned or affiliated with AT&T,” said EFF attorney Ernesto Falcon in an email to Fast Company.
+“Without net neutrality, they can do a lot more than just zero-rate–they can prioritize the data from their networks and degrade the traffic from alternative sources of media.”

+T-Mobile’s “Binge On” plans helped popularize zero-rated video streaming in the U.S. But, unlike AT&T, T-Mobile zero-rates major services that T-Mobile doesn’t own, such as Netflix, Hulu, and Amazon Prime Video.

 Lobbying pays off